gdngothehieu/Fyyur_Udacity/README.md

 1. Understand the Project Structure (explained above) and where important files are located.
 2. Build and run local development following the Development Setup steps below.
 3. Fill in the missing functionality in this application: this application currently pulls in fake data, and needs to now connect to a real database and talk to a real backend.
-3. Fill out every `TODO` section throughout the codebase.
+4. Fill out every `TODO` section throughout the codebase.
 We suggest going in order of the following:

-  1. Connect to a database in `config.py`.
+    * Connect to a database in `config.py`.
 A project submission that uses a local database connection is fine.
-  2. Using SQLAlchemy, set up normalized models for the objects we support in our web app in the Models section of `app.py`.
-Check out the sample pages provided at /artists/1, /venues/1, and /shows/1 for examples of the data we want to model, using all of the learned best practices in database schema design.
+    * Using SQLAlchemy, set up normalized models for the objects we support in our web app in the Models section of `app.py`.
+Check out the sample pages provided at /artists/1, /venues/1, and /shows for examples of the data we want to model, using all of the learned best practices in database schema design.
 Implement missing model properties and relationships using database migrations via Flask-Migrate.
-  3. Implement form submissions for creating new Venues, Artists, and Shows.
+    * Implement form submissions for creating new Venues, Artists, and Shows.
 There should be proper constraints, powering the `/create` endpoints that serve the create form templates, to avoid duplicate or nonsensical form submissions.
 Submitting a form should create proper new records in the database.
-  4. Implement the controllers for listing venues, artists, and shows.
+    * Implement the controllers for listing venues, artists, and shows.
 Note the structure of the mock data used.
 We want to keep the structure of the mock data.
-  5. Implement search, powering the `/search` endpoints that serve the application's search functionalities.
+    * Implement search, powering the `/search` endpoints that serve the application's search functionalities.
-  6. Serve venue and artist detail pages, powering the `<venue|artist>/<id>` endpoints that power the detail pages.
+    * Serve venue and artist detail pages, powering the `<venue|artist>/<id>` endpoints that power the detail pages.

+#### Data Handling with `Flask-WTF` Forms
+The starter codes use an interactive form builder library called [Flask-WTF](https://flask-wtf.readthedocs.io/).
+This library provides useful functionality, such as form validation and error handling.
+You can peruse the Show, Venue, and Artist form builders in `forms.py` file.
+The WTForms are instantiated in the `app.py` file.
+For example, in the `create_shows()` function, the Show form is instantiated from the command: `form = ShowForm()`.
+To manage the request from Flask-WTF form, each field from the form has a `data` attribute containing the value from user input.
+For example, to handle the `venue_id` data from the Venue form, you can use: `show = Show(venue_id=form.venue_id.data)`, instead of using `request.form['venue_id']`.

 Acceptance Criteria
 -----